Static self-induced heterogeneity in glass-forming liquids: Overlap as a microscope: Conclusion and perspectives

-In future work, it would be interesting to apply our framework to different model glass-formers and to perform a more systematic analysis of the fluctuations of the configurational entropy density and of the surface tension.
+In future work, it would also be interesting to apply our framework to different model glass-formers and to perform a more systematic analysis of the fluctuations of the configurational entropy density and of the surface tension.
 Extending our work to three-dimensional models is conceptually simple, and this should also be done in the future.
-It would also be useful to compare our approach to the more mechanistic~\cite{mizuno2013measuring, shakerpoor2020stability, widmer2008irreversible, barbot2018local, doi:10.1063/1.5024776} and geometric~\cite{coslovich2011locally, malins2013identification1, malins2013identification, tong2018revealing, paret2020assessing, boattini2020autonomously} studies of structural heterogeneity mentioned in the Introduction.
+It would also be useful to compare our approach to the more mechanistic~\cite{mizuno2013measuring, shakerpoor2020stability, widmer2008irreversible, barbot2018local, doi:10.1063/1.5024776} and geometric~\cite{coslovich2011locally, malins2013identification1, malins2013identification, tong2018revealing, paret2020assessing, boattini2020autonomously} studies of structural heterogeneity mentioned in the introduction. \rev{This would in particular illuminate the conceptual difference between the self-induced disorder considered here and the more mundane structural disorder characterizing aperiodic materials.}

 Another natural direction of study would consist in assessing the connection between the self-induced static heterogeneity shown in this work and the well-known dynamic heterogeneity characterizing the structural relaxation of deeply supercooled liquids.
 The logarithm of the equilibrium relaxation time from different initial configurations was found to be positively correlated with the inverse of the crossover field or of the configurational entropy in mesoscopic bulk samples~\cite{PhysRevLett.127.088002, coslovich2016structure}, in direct agreement with the RFOT and Adam-Gibbs scenarios~\cite{bouchaud2004adam, ozawa2019does, adam1965temperature}.
-Analyzing whether a similar correlation holds at the mesoscopic scale may pave the way toward a better theoretical understanding of the complex dynamics of glass-forming materials which can now be numerically studied in deeply supercooled states~\cite{guiselin2021microscopic}.
+Analyzing whether a similar correlation holds at the mesoscopic scale may pave the way toward a better theoretical understanding of the complex dynamics of glass-forming materials which can now be numerically studied in deeply supercooled states~\cite{guiselin2021microscopic}. \rev{We consider this question as the most pressing task to assess the relevance of the RFOT theory description of glassy phenomena.}